memfault/interrupt/_drafts/platformio.md

 Two hooks are available for those scripts: a PRE hook which runs before the build executes, a POST hook which runs after the build.
-You can use these hooks to chaange the build instructions for individual files, pre-process some source code, or post-process the build artifacts[^advanced_scripting].
+You can use these hooks to change the build instructions for individual files, pre-process some source code, or post-process the build artifacts[^advanced_scripting].

-While some may chafe at the need to learn yet another build system - are for one still like my Makefiles - SCons is a mature and powerful build system.
+While some may chafe at the need to learn yet another build system - I for one still like my Makefiles - SCons is a mature and powerful build system.

 ## Getting Started with the PlatformIO CLI

-My favorite way to use PlatformIO is the CLI, also known as "PlatformIO Core".
+My favorite way to use PlatformIO is with the CLI, also known as "PlatformIO Core".
 Although some people swear by the VSCode plugin, I prefer my PlatformIO separate from my IDE so I can use trusty old Vim.